Trent Opaloch

-Trent Opaloch is a Canadian cinematographer, best known for his work with directors Neill Blomkamp and the Russo brothers.
+Trent Opaloch is a Canadian cinematographer, known for his work with directors Neill Blomkamp and the Russo brothers.

-In 2010, Opaloch was nominated for the BAFTA Award for Best Cinematography for his work on District 9.
+In 2010, he was nominated for the BAFTA Award for Best Cinematography for District 9.

 In 2020, Opaloch starred in the music video for Pearl Jam's single "Retrograde".

-Biography
+Background

 Opaloch grew up in Thunder Bay, Ontario.

-He studied filmmaking at Confederation College, before moving to Vancouver to start his professional career.
+He studied filmmaking at the Confederation College before moving to Vancouver to start his professional career.